Tiffany0410/TradingSystem/phase1/README.txt

       user's account menu and then log in as an admin user and then add it in the manage user menu.

     - you can add an item to a regular user's wishlist by going to the add item to wishlist option.
-However, I suggest you to browse the items in other users inventories first because adding an item to the wishlist asks for that item's id.
-And if you browse the items in other users inventories first, when you're adding an item to your wishlist, you can easily scroll up to see the items (with their ids) that you can add.
+However, I suggest you to browse the items in other tradableUsers inventories first because adding an item to the wishlist asks for that item's id.
+And if you browse the items in other tradableUsers inventories first, when you're adding an item to your wishlist, you can easily scroll up to see the items (with their ids) that you can add.

     - A trade is created if you requested it successfully.